ashon96/Waitlist/README.md

 ![alt text](Images/waitlist_page_view.png)

 Access your data piece with the Environment property wrapper and the corresponding environment key value.
-Use the variable like any other piece of data/function would.
+Use the variable like any other piece of data/function would be used.

 6. In your current SwiftUI preview, you can mock that exact unit of data/function as well as any others that your view may have access to in its sub views as the following: